miracl/sample-mobile-app-ios/DVSSample/README.md

 <img src="Docs/regvc.png" width="400">

 2. `/authzurl` endpoint is called to obtain access token.
-3. `[MPinMFA MakeNewUser: deviceName:]` is called to create a new user.
+3. [`[MPinMFA MakeNewUser: deviceName:]`](https://github.com/miracl/mfa-client-sdk-ios#idiuser-makenewuser-const-nsstring-identity-devicename-const-nsstring-devname) is called to create a new user.
-4. `[MPinMFA StartRegistration: accessCode: pmi:]` starts the registration process.
+4. [`[MPinMFA StartRegistration: accessCode: pmi:]`](#https://github.com/miracl/mfa-client-sdk-ios#mpinstatus-startregistration-const-idiuser-user) starts the registration process.

 Then the user is presented with options to `Resend email` or `Confirm` the registration.

 <img src="Docs/regvc2.png" width="400">

-5. Pressing `Resend email` will result in SDK call to `[MPinMFA RestartRegistration:]`
+5. Pressing `Resend email` will result in SDK call to [`[MPinMFA RestartRegistration:]`](https://github.com/miracl/mfa-client-sdk-ios#mpinstatus-restartregistration-const-idiuser-user)
-6. Pressing `Confirmed` will result in SDK call to `[MPinMFA ConfirmRegistration:]`.
+6. Pressing `Confirmed` will result in SDK call to [`[MPinMFA ConfirmRegistration:]`](https://github.com/miracl/mfa-client-sdk-ios#mpinstatus-confirmregistration-const-idiuser-user).
 Note that this operation will only be successfull if the user confirms their registration by openings the email link which should be sent to their email.
 7. The user is asked to [enter their 4 digit `PIN` number](#enterpinviewcontroller).
-8. A call to `[MPinMFA FinishRegistration: pin0: pin1:]` to finalize the registration with the entered `PIN` number.
+8. A call to [`[MPinMFA FinishRegistration: pin0: pin1:]`](https://github.com/miracl/mfa-client-sdk-ios#mpinstatus-finishregistration-const-idiuser-user-pin-nsstring-pin) to finalize the registration with the entered `PIN` number.

 ### EnterPinViewController